MinBZK/sdep.gov.nl/README.md

 - Select Authorize
 - Enter client credentials
 - Select Authorize again
-- Swagger will obtain a bearer token "under the hood" (acting on the `token/` endpoint)
+- Swagger will obtain a JWT bearer token "under the hood" (acting on the `token/` endpoint)
 - You are authorized by roles

 Explore endpoints in your current role (ca, str).